 Being connected with each other and our communities has never been more important.
 In recent times there’s been growing momentum and interest in bringing older people and younger people together to socialise, share and learn from each other through intergenerational programs.

-When I spoke to older Victorians to develop the ‘Ageing well in a changing world’ , people shared their interest and enthusiasm for intergenerational and cross-generational activities.
+When I spoke to older Victorians to develop the , people shared their interest and enthusiasm for intergenerational and cross-generational activities.
 One of the eight attributes of ageing well identified in the report - ‘Respected and respectful’ - highlights the importance of building relationships across the ages to enhance understanding and challenge perceptions of ageing.

 Older Victorians want to create meaningful connections, share their life experiences and assist with activities like reading, homework, mentoring, singing and more.
 They want their capability and contributions to be recognised, and they want to learn from younger people too.
 Older Victorians also want to connect with family, friends and society through shared interests, from books and the arts to hobbies, sports and issues like climate change.